Festival Date [Festival has been held for 2011]

 The independent judging panel will award Best Film to one of the finalists on the night.

-VA Hire (formerly Video Australasia) is a provider of complete broadcast and film production services, with a focus on a wide range of cameras and lenses.
-With offices in Sydney and Melbourne — and servicing the entire Australasian region — VA has built a loyal following of production companies and cinematographers.
+VA Digital Hire is a provider of complete broadcast and film production services, with expertise in a wide range of cameras and lenses.
+With offices in Sydney and Melbourne -- and servicing the entire Australasian region -- VA has built a loyal following of production companies and cinematographers.

-DX Sound is the audio services business of sound recordist and post sound mixer Dave Sims.
-The winner of the Best Film Award will receive one day of sound recording and one day of post on a short film in Sydney (or elsewhere excluding expenses), valued at $1000.
+DX Sound is the audio services business of sound recordist Dave Sims.
+The winner of the Best Film Award will receive two days of sound recording on a short film in Sydney (or elsewhere excluding expenses), valued at $1000.